Funeral to praise Philip's 'courage' and support for queen

+2 of21 British police wait outside a souvenir shop ahead of the funeral of Britain's Prince Philip in Windsor, England Saturday April 17, 2021.
+Philip died April 9 at the age of 99 after 73 years of marriage to Britain's Queen Elizabeth II.
+Coronavirus restrictions mean there will be only 30 mourners for the service, including the widowed queen, her four children and her eight grandchildren.
+Frank Augstein/AP Show More Show Less 3 of21

+4 of21 Artist Kaya Mar holds a portrait of Prince Philip ahead of the Prince's funeral in Windsor, England Saturday April 17, 2021.
+Philip died April 9 at the age of 99 after 73 years of marriage to Britain's Queen Elizabeth II.
+Coronavirus restrictions mean there will be only 30 mourners for the service, including the widowed queen, her four children and her eight grandchildren.
+Frank Augstein/AP Show More Show Less

-2 of8 Everton players observe a two minute's silence in memory of the Prince Philip, following the announcement of his death at the age of 99, ahead of the English Premier League soccer match between Everton and Tottenham Hotspur at Goodison Park in Liverpool, England, Friday, April 16, 2021.
-Jon Super/AP Show More Show Less 3 of8
+5 of21 Everton players observe a two minute's silence in memory of the Prince Philip, following the announcement of his death at the age of 99, ahead of the English Premier League soccer match between Everton and Tottenham Hotspur at Goodison Park in Liverpool, England, Friday, April 16, 2021.
+Jon Super/AP Show More Show Less 6 of21

+8 of21 Media wait ahead of the funeral of Britain's Prince Philip in Windsor, England Saturday April 17, 2021.
+Philip died April 9 at the age of 99 after 73 years of marriage to Britain's Queen Elizabeth II.
+Coronavirus restrictions mean there will be only 30 mourners for the service, including the widowed queen, her four children and her eight grandchildren.
+(Frank Augstein) Frank Augstein/AP Show More Show Less 9 of21

+10 of21 A police officer waits outside a souvenir shop ahead of the funeral of Britain's Prince Philip in Windsor, England Saturday April 17, 2021.
+Philip died April 9 at the age of 99 after 73 years of marriage to Britain's Queen Elizabeth II.
+Coronavirus restrictions mean there will be only 30 mourners for the service, including the widowed queen, her four children and her eight grandchildren.
+Frank Augstein/AP Show More Show Less

-5 of8 People walk along the Long Walk in front of Windsor Castle In Windsor, England, Friday, April 16, 2021.
+11 of21 Cards written by children amongst the coral tribute to Prince Philip outside Window castle in Windsor, England, Friday, April 16, 2021.
 Prince Philip husband of Britain's Queen Elizabeth II died April 9, aged 99, his funeral will take place Saturday at Windsor Castle in St George's Chapel.
-Alastair Grant/AP Show More Show Less 6 of8
+Alastair Grant/AP Show More Show Less 12 of21

-7 of8 Cards written by children amongst the coral tribute to Prince Philip outside Window castle in Windsor, England, Friday, April 16, 2021.
-Prince Philip husband of Britain's Queen Elizabeth II died April 9, aged 99, his funeral will take place Saturday at Windsor Castle in St George's Chapel.
-Alastair Grant/AP Show More Show Less
+13 of21 Britain's Prince Philip's insignias are placed on the altar in St George's Chapel, Windsor, Friday April 16, 2021, ahead of his funeral on Saturday.
+Philip died April 9 at the age of 99 after 73 years of marriage to Britain's Queen Elizabeth II.
+(Steve Parsons/Pool via AP) Steve Parsons/AP Show More Show Less

+14 of21 Police inspect the walk ahead of the funeral of Britain's Prince Philip in Windsor, England Saturday April 17, 2021.
+Philip died April 9 at the age of 99 after 73 years of marriage to Britain's Queen Elizabeth II.
+Coronavirus restrictions mean there will be only 30 mourners for the service, including the widowed queen, her four children and her eight grandchildren.
+Frank Augstein/AP Show More Show Less 15 of21

 WINDSOR, England (AP) — Prince Philip will be remembered as a man of “courage, fortitude and faith” on Saturday, at a funeral that salutes both his service in the Royal Navy and his support for Queen Elizabeth II over three quarters of a century.